sandifer2/TodoApp/README.md

 # React + Vite

+⚠️ This project was built by following a tutorial for learning purposes.
+Original tutorial by Smoljames.
+I’ve added a few changes/features beyond the original tutorial for practice and learning.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: